mongodb/specifications/source/client-side-encryption/tests/README.md

 Assert the returned payload size equals the size of `payload_defaults`.

 > [!NOTE]
-> The payload contents are not compared.
+> Do not compare the payload contents.
 The payloads include random data.
 The `trimFactor` and `sparsity` directly
 > affect the payload size.

 #### Case 2: Accepts `trimFactor` 0